enaburekhan/doctors-booking-app/README.md

 4. run `npm start` to display the application on the browser.
 5. Sign up with a username
 6. Enter password
-6. Enter your age
+7. Enter your age

 **And to run the test on your local machine, follow these simple steps:**
-1. TBA
+1. run npm i react-test-renderer
+2. run npm test